 2 hours.
 Offered 1999-2000.
-A study of mechanisms involved in natural selection.
-Topics include genes in populations, selection, mutation, geochronology, cosmology and molecular methods used to study phylogeny.
-Philosophical implications are considered.
+A study of mechanisms involved in natural selection and assumptions required.
+Topics include history of the theory, geochronology, molecular biology, developmental biology, paleontology, comparative physiology and biochemistry, and biogeography.
+The interface of evolution and Christianity are examined.
 Two lectures per week.